FREE SHIPPING on orders over $75 International: over $250

 kombucha pu-erh tea

-Symbiotic Colony of Bacteria and Yeast, or SCOBY, is the group of bacteria that transforms sweet tea into a probiotic beverage.
+Symbiotic Colony of Bacteria and Yeast, or SCOBY, is a group of bacteria that transforms sweet tea into a probiotic beverage.
 In a nutshell, it is a living colony of good bacteria that converts sugar into probiotics and healthy acids.

 A SCOBY is sometimes referred to as "The Mother."
 The reason is that SCOBY frequently produces a "baby" on top of itself during brewing that can be used to produce more batches.